aciccarello/ciccarello.me/_posts/2019-01-29-what-i-am-grateful-for-from-2018.md

 ---

 {% include image.html
-    file="/assets/img/2018-yellowstone-little-grand-canyon.jpg"
+    file: "/assets/img/2018-yellowstone-little-grand-canyon.jpg"
-    alt="a couple standing at an overlook of a canyon with water below" caption="Bekah and me at the [Grand Canyon of Yellowstone](https://en.wikipedia.org/wiki/Grand_Canyon_of_the_Yellowstone)"
+    alt: "a couple standing at an overlook of a canyon with water below"
+    caption: "Bekah and me at the [Grand Canyon of Yellowstone](https://en.wikipedia.org/wiki/Grand_Canyon_of_the_Yellowstone)"
 %}

 So, thank you to all who supported us this year.
 I don't have too much to take